Kong/docs.konghq.com/app/konnect/getting-started/configure-data-plane-node.md

     {{site.base_gateway}} instance and connects it to your
     {{site.konnect_saas}} account.

-1. Once {{site.konnect_short_name}} detects your data plane node, click **Done** to go back to the data plane nodes page.
+1. Once {{site.konnect_short_name}} detects the data plane node, click **Done** to go back to the data plane nodes page.

-The data plane nodes table will now include a new entry for your instance and the tag in the **Sync Status** column should say **In Sync**.
+The data plane nodes table will now include a new entry for the data plane and the tag in the **Sync Status** column should say **In Sync**.

-The default proxy URL for this control plane is `http://localhost:8000`.
+The default proxy URL for the data plane is `http://localhost:8000`.
 Take note of this URL, as you'll need it later to access a service implementation.